 Experience the rich culture and natural beauty of Guatemala on this 10-day, action-packed itinerary.
 Stroll the cobbled streets of historic Antigua, tour Lake Atitlán by boat, and hike around Indigenous villages and towering volcanoes.
 Finally, experience living history as you explore ancient Maya ruins at Iximché and Tikal.

 This trip to the heart of Central America offers fascinating historical culture, thrilling adventure, and jaw-dropping vistas.
 You'll fall in love with the charming colonial city of Antigua, learn about ancient Mayan civilization, and hike and bike some of Guatemala's stunning mountain volcanoes.

-Immerse yourself in ancient Mayan culture while traveling in style on this 8-day trip to Guatemala.
-Pamper yourself in luxury hotels and see the sights from above as you fly by helicopter to some of Guatemala's best attractions.
-You'll bask in the beauty of magical Lake Atitlan, discover the charming colonial city of Antigua, and participate in a Mayan ceremonial ritual.
+Immerse yourself in ancient Maya culture while traveling in style on this eight-day sojourn to Guatemala.
+Pamper yourself in luxury hotels and see famous sights from above as you travel by helicopter to some of Guatemala's best attractions.
+Among other highlights, you'll bask in the serene beauty of Lake Atitlán, discover the charming colonial city of Antigua, and participate in a Maya ceremonial ritual.

 January is one of the best times to visit Guatemala, with warm, dry weather all around.
 Conditions are perfect for trekking in the highlands, climbing volcanoes, and exploring...

 Not as hot as the spring months (and not as busy as the holiday season), February is the perfect time to enjoy Guatemala.
 Warm, dry weather makes exploring tourist hotspots like...